 Consult a health care practitioner first before using any essential oils alongside with your medication or treatment.

-Insect Repellant: Apply some lavender oil (with carrier oil) on exposed skin to prevent bug or insect bites.
+Insect Repellant: Apply some lemongrass oil (with carrier oil) on exposed skin to prevent bug or insect bites.

-Lavender Honey Face Mask: This mask is a combination of the antibacterial and soothing properties of lavender, plus the moisturizing and healing properties of honey.
-Combine 1 tablespoon of raw honey with 3 drops of lavender oil in a small bowl.
+Lemongrass Honey Face Mask: In a bowl, combine 1 tablespoon of organic honey, 1/4 cup plain yogurt, 1 tablespoon of bentonite clay, and up to 5 drops of lemongrass essential oil.
 Apply this mask over your face and neck after cleansing.
-Leave on for 5 - 15 minutes and rinse with warm water.
+Leave on for 5 to 15 minutes and rinse with warm water.

-Lavender Lotion Bars: Use this lotion bar to provide relief for dry skin.
-Add ½ cup beeswax, ½ cup coconut oil, and ½ cup shea butter to a glass jar.
+Lemongrass Lotion Bars: Use this lotion bar to provide relief for dry skin.
+Add 1/2 cup beeswax, 1/2 cup coconut oil, and 1/2 cup shea butter to a glass jar.
 Place the jar in a saucepan full of water and melt over low heat.
-When it is finally melted, add 10 - 20 drops of lavender essential oil.
+When it is finally melted, add 10 - 20 drops of lemongrass essential oil.
 Stir the mixture gently and pour into silicone molds.
 Allow for it to cool, and then unmold.
 Store these lotion bars in a cool and dry place.